chuangeng555/busapp209/README.md

 The bot is a-ok to run but if you got any idea how to make it faster, please get in touch with me :) !

 p.s.
-I had to clear all existing commit history as it contains sensitive data :( , for those new with github, please learn how to set up environment variables / configuration if you have any sensitive data that you app must use to run
+I had to clear all existing commit history as it contains sensitive data :( , for those new with github, please learn how to set up environment variables / configuration if you have any sensitive data that your app must use to run